- 1. Name of the medicinal product

 - 10. Date of revision of the text

-PregnancyFor Slow-K no clinical data on exposed pregnancies are available.There is no indication in animal studies of direct or indirect harmful effects with respect to pregnancy, embryonal/fetal development, parturition or postnatal development (see also section 5.3 Preclinical safety data).As a general rule, no drugs should be taken during the first 3 months of pregnancy, and the benefits and risks of taking drugs should be carefully considered throughout the whole of pregnancy, solid forms of oral potassium preparations should be given to pregnant women only if clearly needed.
+PregnancyFor Slow-K no clinical data on exposed pregnancies are available.There is no indication in animal studies of direct or indirect harmful effects with respect to pregnancy, embryonal/foetal development, parturition or postnatal development (see also section 5.3 Preclinical safety data).Pregnancy is associated with gastrointestinal hypomotility.
+In pregnant women, therefore, solid forms of oral potassium preparations should be given to pregnant women only if clearly needed.

 LactationThe excretion of potassium in milk has not been studied in animals or human.The normal K+ content of human milk is about 13mmol/litre.
 Since oral potassium becomes part of the body's potassium pool, provided this is not excessive, Slow-K can be expected to have little or no effect on the potassium level in human milk.Slow-K should only be given during breast-feeding when the expected benefit to the mother outweighs the potential risk to the baby.